jtsheppard/jtsheppard.github.io/_posts/2019-06-27-video-game-post.md

 Link below for further reading.

 ---
-Click <a href="https://medium.com/@ty3117/best-video-game-generation-of-all-time-according-to-data-science-4a03db7e100e">here</a> to go to full blog post.
+Click <a href="https://medium.com/@ty3117/best-video-game-generation-of-all-time-according-to-data-science-4a03db7e100e">here</a> for more
----